American Dreams: Synopsis

-Season 1 (2002–03)
+Season 1

 In the pilot episode, set in November 1963, Meg and Roxanne win the opportunity to join the dancers on the TV show American Bandstand, filmed in Philadelphia.
-Passing note is made of the JFK assassination and funeral.
+Passing note is made of the John F. Kennedy assassination and funeral.
 Bandstand immediately becomes the principal creative pillar of American Dreams, with each episode featuring recreated versions of several musical acts that originally appeared on the real Bandstand, often rendered by modern singers.

 JJ Pryor, a running back for the East Catholic Fighting Crusaders football team, tries and fails to earn a full athletic scholarship to play at the University of Notre Dame, so he later applies for and is accepted to Lehigh University.
 A nagging ankle injury curtails his football career, so he enlists in the United States Marine Corps to pay for school.
 Meanwhile, JJ's on-again, off-again girlfriend Beth chooses to attend the University of Pennsylvania in order to be near JJ.

 In the early part of the season, Meg develops a crush on a Bandstand dancer, and they go on a couple of public appearance dates.
 While never becoming romantic, they remained good friends.
 Meg later developed a romance with Luke Foley, a record store clerk and fellow East Catholic student.

 Sam Walker wins a track athletic scholarship to East Catholic.
 Sam's father Henry states that there are only three other black male students at East Catholic; some in the majority-white student body resent Sam's presence, especially Tommy DeFelice, who is later expelled after falsely confessing to JJ's crime of breaking Beth's current boyfriend's windshield.
 Sam and Meg develop a friendship, even creating a record-swapping club while meeting at the Vinyl Crocodile record store.

 In the season finale on May 18, 2003, Meg and Sam are caught in the summer 1964 race riot in Philadelphia.